 All of man’s miseries derive from not being able to sit quietly in a room alone. – Blaise Pascal

 About 8 years ago I decided I wanted to re-wire my brain.
 I suspected that most of our thoughts, low moods and fears are the result of an untrained mind.
 The more we think a certain way or do a certain behavior, the more those connections in our brain get reinforced, and the thinking or behavior becomes a habit.
+I’d heard about the benefits of meditation and I was ready to give it a try.

 I often write about breaking bad habits or creating healthy habits, usually referring to behavior, such as exercise.
 But what about thoughts and emotions?
 Thoughts and emotions are habitual as well.
 Yet stopping yourself from doing something seems more realistic than stopping yourself from thinking or feeling something.

 That’s where sitting and doing nothing comes into the picture!
 Meditation is a powerful tool for changing your thoughts and emotions.
-So on my quest to train my mind, I started to practice daily mediation.
+So on my quest to train my mind, I started to practice daily meditation.

 After a few more years of meditating, I started to go on meditation auto-pilot.
 I was still sitting down and closing my eyes, but I wasn’t really getting into it.
 I was thinking about what I wanted to do that day, and wondering how long until my timer beeped so that I could get on with it.
 I didn’t really feel like there was any benefit to forcing myself to sit still when there was so much to be done.
 So I stopped.